stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

 The matrix data is implemented as a 2D floating-point array.
-This is certainly not the most efficient implementation in terms of memory (since each row is itself an object) but it is the simplest.
+This is certainly not the most efficient implementation in terms of memory (since each row is itself an object) but it is the simplest to implement.
+We anticipate this implementation will only be used in cases where we are constructing a matrix and are not concerned about efficiency (such as perspective projection).

 A matrix is a bufferable object: